CodeForPhilly/Projects-101/External_references_we_like.md

 _Maintainer's Note:_

-We're also looking for new resources.
+We're also always loking for new, useful resources.
 Have a suggestion?
-Submit a pull request containing the link, name, and why the Code for Philly community will like it.
+Submit a pull request containing the new resource.
+Include the name, URL, and a brief description of why the Code for Philly community will like it.

 National Civic Tech